 You may be lonely because you’re a sole trader or freelancer working from your home office and you’re simply not interacting with people as much as you should.
 It’s easy to spend days communicating via email and messaging apps and never actually having a proper conversation, let alone a face-to-face one.

 Loneliness can also be caused when the people you do see or speak to regularly are all clients and therefore the relationship is not the same as you might have with colleagues in an office environment.
 You might be missing the camaraderie, the support network, the [hate this word] ‘banter’ that people enjoy when they work together.

 Loneliness may also manifest itself when you’re making important decisions about your business or weighing up your responsibilities.
 If you don’t have a business partner to lean on and share the load, it can be very lonely at the top.

 Please don’t resign yourself to feeling lonely because you’re a business owner.
 While the cliché ‘it’s lonely at the top’ may be true, for your own physical and mental health you need to address this common problem.

 Loneliness has been linked to mental health issues, as well as an increase in heart disease, stroke and cancer.
 For a business owner / entrepreneur your physical and mental health is extremely important; you need to stay fit and well to run your business and make good decisions.
-You’ll also want to be fit and well so that if you sell your business and retire on the profits, you can enjoy the fruits of your labours!
+You’ll also want to ensure your good heath so that if you sell your business and retire on the profits, you can enjoy the fruits of your labour!